Old North Church

-Old North Church (officially, Christ Church in the City of Boston), at 193 Salem Street, in the North End, Boston, is the location from which the famous "One if by land, two if by sea" signal is said to have been sent.
-This phrase is related to Paul Revere's midnight ride of April 18, 1775, which preceded the Battles of Lexington and Concord during the American Revolution.
+The Old North Church (officially Christ Church in the City of Boston) is an Episcopal mission church located in the North End neighborhood of Boston, Massachusetts.
+The church, which was built in 1723, is the oldest standing church building in the city and a National Historic Landmark.

-The church is a mission of the Episcopal Diocese of Massachusetts.
-It was built in 1723 and is the oldest standing church building in Boston and a National Historic Landmark.
+Old North Church is notable for its role in Paul Revere's midnight ride on April 18, 1775.
+On that night, the church's sexton, Robert Newman, hung two lanterns in the church's steeple which alerted Revere and the other riders to British military movements prior to the battles of Lexington and Concord, the first engagements of the American Revolutionary War.

-Revolutionary history
+History

 Construction of the Old North Church began in April 1723, continuing throughout the year.
 Nine months later, the church was completed sufficiently enough for the congregation to hold and celebrate its first worship service on December 29, with only some interior finishing left to be completed.
-The architectural design was inspired by the works of Christopher Wren, the British architect who was responsible for rebuilding London after the Great Fire.
+The architectural design was inspired by the works of English architect Christopher Wren, who was responsible for rebuilding London after the Great Fire.
 Timothy Cutler was the founding rector after serving as third rector of Yale College from 1719 to 1722.
 Jason Haven was called to minister, but his parishioners at the First Church and Parish in Dedham convinced him to stay.